anlumo/webxtism/README.md

 This crate is highly experimental and not ready for any kind of production use!

+## Why

+Extism already provides a Rust implementation, so why another one?

+The official implementation uses wasmtime, while this one uses wasmer.
+Switching the runtime results in a different feature set:

+- **Cross-Platform Support**: Wasmer is designed to be a universal runtime that can run WebAssembly on various platforms, including desktop, server, embedded environments, and the Web.

+- **Singlepass Compiler**: Wasmer includes a Singlepass compiler that is optimized for use cases where fast compilation times are more critical than runtime performance, such as embedded systems.
+This is in addition to its Cranelift and LLVM compilers, offering flexibility in performance and compilation speed.

+- **Middleware System**: Wasmer supports a middleware system that allows developers to extend and customize the runtime.
+This feature is particularly useful for applications that require specific functionality or optimizations.

+- **WASI/WASIX Support**: While both Wasmer and Wasmtime support the WebAssembly System Interface (WASI), Wasmer extends the interface, which they call [WASIX](https://wasix.org/).
+It adds features like multithreading, sockets, and support for asynchronous runtimes (like tokio).

+- **Compilation**: Wasmer supports compiling WebAssembly modules to native code, which can then be serialized to disk and loaded directly.
+This is especially interesting for embedded, because it allows shipping without a compiler.

 ## Features

 - **Wasm Execution**: Run Wasm modules efficiently using Wasmer.